 Where are we now?

-The Paignton Community Partnerships and Ward Councillors have agreed to join in producing an interim Neighbourhood Forum for Paignton.
+The Paignton Community Partnerships and Ward Councillors agreed to join in producing an interim Neighbourhood Forum for Paignton.
 Our Neighbourhood Plan will form a significant part of the basis for deciding planning applications in our area, specifically covering Paignton town and the related communities in the surrounding areas.
-When adopted, it will form part of the overall development plan, in the context of the Torbay-wide Core Strategy.
+When completed, it will form part of the overall development plan alongside the Torbay Local Plan.

 Who is currently on the Paignton Neighbourhood Forum?

-The Paignton Neighbourhood Forum currently includes representatives from the following:
+The Paignton Neighbourhood Forum includes representatives from the following:

 - Blatchcombe Community Partnership

 - Goodrington with Roselands and Hookhills Community Partnership

 - Preston Ward

 What area is covered by the Paignton Neighbourhood Plan?